cristiano-corrado/squidtor/README.md

 # Into the Configuration

-Following a breakthrough of the configuration adopted for the deployment of the this docker container :
+Following a breakthrough of the configuration adopted for the deployment of the this docker container:

 ## Control Admin Files